-Institute of Foreign Languages (IFL), Phnom Phen, by Vann Molyvann, 1971
+Institute of Foreign Language (IFL), Phnom Penh, by Vann Molyvann, 1971

-Institute of Foreign Languages (IFL), Phnom Phen, by Vann Molyvann, 1971
+Institute of Foreign Language (IFL), Phnom Penh, by Vann Molyvann, 1971

 Vann Molyvann(1926-2017)